viewzavr/vr-cinema/views/points/README.md

 Purpose: render a set of points given in a csv file.

-Solution.

-A csv file should contain columns:
+A csv file may contain columns:
 * X,Y,Z - coordinates of points.
 Required.
 * R,G,B - red green blue color components.
 Float number from 0 to 1 each.
+Optional
 * RADIUS - desired radius of points's representation.
+Optional.

 Example input:
 ```